How I approach podcast interviews

 Thank you so much for being a guest on the Dialogue Lab Podcast!

-Sometimes guests have wanted to know more of what to expect in an interview.
-So I have shared my approach to interviewing here.
+I have shared my approach to interviewing here.

 The audience for the Dialogue Lab podcast are people engaged in social impact.